DelazJ/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 When the |dataDefine| :sup:`Data-defined override` button is associated with a size, a rotation, an opacity or a color property, it has an :guilabel:`Assistant...` option that helps you change how the data is applied to the parameter for each feature.
+Basically, QGIS will scale a range of input values over a range of output values, and render each feature with their corresponding ouput value.

 The assistant allows you to:

-* Define the :guilabel:`Input` data, ie:
+* Define the :guilabel:`Source` data, i.e.:

   * :guilabel:`Source`: the attribute to represent, using a field or an |expression|
     :ref:`expression <vector_expressions>`
-  * the range of values to represent: you can manually enter the values or use the |refresh| :sup:`Fetch value range from layer` button to fill these fields automatically with the minimum and maximum values returned by the :guilabel:`Source` expression applied to your data
+  * the range of values to represent: press the |refresh| :sup:`Fetch value range from layer` button to fill these fields automatically with the minimum and maximum values returned by the :guilabel:`Source` expression applied to your data or manually enter the limits.
+    Symbols whose values are out of the set range will be represented with the property of the closest limit output range limit.
-* |unchecked| :guilabel:`Apply transform curve`: by default, output values (see below for setting) are applied to input features following a linear scale.
+* |unchecked| :guilabel:`Apply transform curve`: by default, output values are applied to input features following a specific scaling method (see below for setting).
   You can override this logic: enable the transform option, click on the graphic to add break point(s) and drag the point(s) to apply a custom distribution.
-* Define the :guilabel:`Output` values: the options vary according to the parameter to define.
+* Define the :guilabel:`Output` values: the options depend on the property to define.
   You can globally set:

-  * for a color setting, the :ref:`color ramp <color-ramp>` to apply to values and the single color to use for NULL values
+  * for colors: a linear interpolation of source values is done over a given :ref:`color ramp <color-ramp>` in order to assign each symbol the correct color.
+    A color to use for symbols with NULL values can also be given.
+  * for rotation: a linear interpolation is done over a range of minimum and maximum angles in order to assign each symbol the correct rotation.
+    An angle to use for symbols with NULL values can also be given.
+  * for opacity: a polynomial interpolation is done over a range of minimum and maximum opacity values.
+    The :guilabel:`Exponent` field dictates the way source values are mapped to the output range.
+    Values greater than '1' will cause the output values distribution to start slowly before accelerating as the source values approach their maximum.
+    Smaller exponents (less than 1) will do the opposite.
+    An opacity value to use for symbols with NULL values can also be given.
-  * for the others, the minimum and maximum values to apply to the selected property as well as the size/angle/opacity value for ignored or NULL source features
+  * for size properties, an interpolation is also done over a range of minimum and maximum values in order to assign each symbol the correct size "diameter", in the selected unit.
-  * for size properties, the :guilabel:`Scale method` of representation.
-    For each returned value of :guilabel:`Source` field or expression falling between :guilabel:`Value from` and :guilabel:`value to`, QGIS will scale onto the :guilabel:`Size from` and :guilabel:`Size to` range values.
-    The result
+    The :guilabel:`Scale method` field controls how the interpolation is done and what the output value represents.

-    * **Radius**: a linear interpolation is used and the obtained size represents the diameter of the symbol.
+    * **Radius**: a linear interpolation is used and the obtained size represents the "diameter" of the symbol.
+    * **Surface**: this method scales the size according to the square root of the source values, therefore scaling the area of the symbol linearly

-    * **Surface**: since human visualy perceives the "intensity"/"strength" of a symbol more by its area relative to another rather than its relative "diameter", this method scales the size according to the square root of the :guilabel:`Source` value, therefore scaling the area of the symbol linearly
+      since human visualy perceives the "intensity"/"strength" of a symbol more by its area relative to another rather than its relative "diameter", this method scales the size according to the square root of the :guilabel:`Source` value, therefore scaling the area of the symbol linearly